csvsoundsystem/mockingjay/README.md

 ### Crontab

 This package is meant to be run on a cron.
-Here's an example setup that runs it on the 1s
+Here's an example setup that runs every ten minutes on the 1s

 ````
-1,11,21,31,41,51 * * * * /usr/bin/node /home/ubuntu/tasks/botname/bot.js
+1,11,21,31,41,51 * * * * /usr/bin/node /home/ubuntu/tasks/botname/index.js
 ````

+This command is the same as what we ran above as `node index.js` except we're giving full paths to our node executable and to our file.
+To find out where your node is installed, type `which node`.
+To get the full path to your index.js file, in your project folder type `pwd` to get teh full path to the working directory.

 ### Tweets that are retweets